Pnina Rosenblum: Political career

-Rosenblum later joined the Likud party, and on 10 December 2005 entered the Knesset, the Israeli parliament, after the defection of several Likud MKs to Kadima opened up spaces for new Likud members.
+Rosenblum later joined the Likud party, and on 10 December 2005 entered the Knesset after the defection of several Likud MKs to Kadima opened up spaces for new Likud members.
 However, she lost her seat four months later in the March 2006 elections.
 In 2009 the Likud placed her at the unrealistic 46th place.

 Business career

 In 1989, she founded her own cosmetics company, Pnina Rosenblum Ltd.

+Personal life

+In the 1992 she married Moshe Haim, with whom she adopted a daughter and a son from orphanages in Russia and in Romania, respectively.
+Haim and Rosenblum got divorced, re-married, and then got divorced again.